ISSUE 03

 It was really interesting while we were driving from town to town to talk to different Chinese people.
 Like some of them had completely fine experiences.
 They were like, “These white people accepted us.
 We went to church with them.
 We were like best friends.
 No one batted an eyelid.”
 Whereas you went somewhere like Greenville, which is like a way bigger city—when the Chinese came, they were hella discriminated against.

-And I think kind of extrapolating it, like when we think about Asian Americans in this country, there’s this idea of like, if it’s convenient to the ruling group—if it’s convenient, they’ll leave you alone.
+And I think kind of extrapolating it, like when we think about Asian Americans in this country, there’s this idea of like, if it’s convenient to the ruling group, they’ll leave you alone.
 Like we’re not gonna touch that because it serves our interests.
 But the moment there is some level of threat, that’s when we’re gonna shut you down.
 It doesn’t matter.
 And that’s with, you know—

 KENNY